 Ventilator for intensive care in crisis areas

-Ventilator for intensive care in emergency areas: humanitarian project of relatives and partners of the RWTH AachenCopyright: AC4health gUG
+Ventilator for intensive care in emergency areas: humanitarian project of members and partners of the RWTH AachenCopyright: AC4health gUG

 The corona pandemic poses enormous challenges for medical care even in highly developed countries.
 Catastrophic conditions are looming in developing countries.
 Against this background, employees, colleagues, and alumni of the RWTH Aachen University around Prof. Dr.-Ing.
 Dr. med.
 Steffen Leonhardt have come together to develop a ventilator that is medically suitable for ventilating COVID-19 patients in intensive care units over several weeks.
 Thus, this initiative complements the numerous other projects and devices aimed at short-term emergency care, e.g. on the way to the hospital.
 The PV1000 device is being developed in cooperation with intensive care physicians at the Aachen University Hospital, taking into account aspects relevant to approval.
 To finance and manufacture the devices, which are to be made available free of charge to hospitals in emergency areas, the non-profit association AC4Health was founded, which will accept donations, components, and cooperation offers with immediate effect.